 "This wide-ranging and erudite book manages to combine the ingredients of stories and insights, philosophy and practice, into a rich literary and intellectual dish.
 Chris Brink has brought his experience and his intellect to bear on a vital question of what universities are for in the modern world."
 Matt Ridley, author of The Evolution of Everything and The Rational Optimist

 "Chris Brink has a very special record of service to higher education and its social relevance.
 His scholarship and vision speak for themselves.
 His devastating demolition of the current preoccupation with league tables is brave and timely."
-Frank Judd, former Labour Minister of State for Foreign Affairs
+Frank Judd, former Labour Minister of State for Foreign and Commonwealth Affairs